-KPS is still available via phone, email, website, Facebook and Twitter.
-We will still do our best to help in any way we can.
+KPS is now back in the office.
+We will do our best to help in any way we can.
 Our contact info is here.
 Or you can use the contact form on this site, or message us on Facebook by clicking the icon on the top right of the site.

 In this time of uncertainty, there are still services doing their best to support vulnerable people.
 Here are some important links: